Identifying And Overcoming What Holds You Back In Life

 A challenging example of how limiting beliefs can hold many people back is that staying married is better than divorce.

-Even after therapy, if two people are miserable together, its problem for everyone.
+Even after therapy, if two people are miserable together, it’s a problem for everyone.

 The stresses created from the conflict and unhappiness can be detrimental to all, and the chances are that you’re even going to raise unhappy children.